polymerdao/monomer/README.md

 # Monomer

-Monomer uses the OP stack to make Cosmos SDK applications delployable as Ethereum rollups.
+Monomer uses the OP stack to make Cosmos SDK applications deployable as Ethereum rollups.

 > ⚠ Monomer is pre-production software and should be used with caution. ⚠